 After a public art commission

-After your project is finished, it isn’t always a case of walking away.
-It is important to write into your project plan what happens after your commission and contract has finished.
+After you finish a project, it isn’t always a case of walking away.
+Your project plan should cover what happens after your commission and contract have finished.

 How will the physical structure you have produced be cared for and maintained?
 What will happen to the group of people you have been working with after you have left?
 These issues should all be written into any contract.

 Do you need an actual end date or can you phase the project out?